The Australian Childcare Alliance (ACA) is a not-for-profit, member-funded organisation advocating for the future of Australia’s children.

 As the sector continues to grow in size, its benefit to young children as well as to future prospects of the Australian economy are increasingly being recognised, both by government and the general community.

-In the lead up to the next federal election, ACA will engage with all sides of politics to explain our position on the level of support required by the Federal Government, in order to achieve our vision – a future where every child in Australia has access to high quality, affordable and sustainable early learning services.
+ACA engages with all sides of politics to explain our position on the level of support required by the Federal Government, in order to achieve our vision – a future where every child in Australia has access to high quality, affordable and sustainable early learning services.

 We strongly encourage you, our early learning sector stakeholders, including our members and non-members in the long day care sector, to engage with government and make sure your voice is heard.